 There are several ways to obtain a prescription.
 For new prescriptions, please book an appointment or telephone consultation.
-For a repeat prescription you can contact the surgery directly by phone, or use Patient Access.
+For any type of prescription you can contact the surgery directly, use Patient Access, or use POD.

 To set up Patient Access, please contact reception.
 This will allow you to order prescriptions, as well as make appointments on the surgery system.
 Please allow at least 48 hours before visiting your collection point.